 Downtown Tours - Two Ways

-Tour downtown Aspen on the Aspen Historical Society's History Coach, an electric vehicle that takes up to five passengers at a time, and learn about historic buildings, Aspen characters through the years and the general history of the town.
-This tour also includes visits to the Wheeler-Stallard and Holden-Marolt museums and is the most comprehensive tour about Aspen's history.
+Tour downtown Aspen on the Aspen Historical Society's History Coach, an electric vehicle that takes up to 5 passengers at a time, and learn about historic buildings, Aspen's characters through the years and general history of the town.
+This tour also includes a visit to the Wheeler-Stallard and Holden-Marolt museums and is the most comprehensive tour about Aspen's history.
 The Historical Downtown Walking Tour provides insight and stories at every turn in downtown Aspen.

 Enjoy a guided "backstage" tour of the newly renovated archive and research facility at Aspen Historical Society, who operates one of the largest public archives in the region.
 The free monthly tour includes a look at artifacts in the AHS Collection as well as a viewing of the Chamberlain Photographic Display in the Community Gallery.

-New this year, this tour explores examples of bauhaus principles that continue to inspire local design, including one of Herbert Bayer’s former residences, as well as styles introduced by Bayer that have influenced area architects for decades.
-This tour supplements the exhibit “bayer & bauhaus: how design shaped aspen”, on display at the Wheeler/Stallard Museum.
+This tour explores examples of bauhaus principles that continue to inspire local design, including one of Herbert Bayer's former residences, as well as styles introduced by Bayer that have influenced area architects for decades.